 Table of Contents

 Do you experience persistent neck pain?
 Have difficulty in moving your neck?
 Feel weakness in the arms?
 Involved in any kind of traumatic accident?
-If “yes” is the answer to all these questions, the possibility of cervical injury cannot be overlooked.
+If “yes” is the answer to all these questions, the possibility of cervical spine injuries cannot be overlooked.